Pant/nextcloudpi-readthedocs/Add-a-new-language-to-ncp-web.md

 - edit those files to add the translation to your language.
 You can check the results in your browser at `https://localhost:4443`.
 Refresh to see any changes

--send a pull request with the changes to the _devel_ branch
+- send a pull request with the changes to the _devel_ branch

 Example: translate the original template of `nc-backup`